 In This Article

 The Ferber Method of sleep training is sometimes referred to as ferberizing, and it has an emphasis on encouraging self-soothing in your little one.
 Ferber’s methodology says that as soon as your baby is developmentally ready, you can begin teaching them how to self-soothe at sleep times.
-Most data supports that sleep training of any kind should not begin until at least 6 months of age.
+Most data supports that you shouldn't sleep train until your baby has reached 6 months old.

 As with all sleep training styles, it’s not the right fit for everyone.
 There are many sleep training methods that can help your baby develop good sleep habits.
-So, don’t feel tied to just one type of training.
+So, don’t feel tied to just one type of training like the Ferber Method.
 If one training method isn’t the right fit, try another!

 What is the Ferber Sleep Training Method?